Clean Air Day is an annual occasion for celebrating clean air and reflecting on how our individual and collective actions contribute to air quality.

 On June 6 the City of Edmonton launched the Air Quality Light Bulb Tool - an innovative digital platform that can be used to monitor the City's air quality.
 Citizens can use the tool to connect to a wifi enabled light bulb and receive notifications when Edmonton's air quality changes, as reported through the Air Quality Health Index (AQHI) .
 To learn more about the tool and to download the app, visit the Smart Cities Challenge website.

 See the light bulb in action!
-This impressive art installation will be at Clareview Recreation Centre until mid-September.
+This impressive art installation will rotate through a number of Recreation Centres until mid-December.

 Clean air is something we should be working towards every day.
 Here are some tips on how you can support clean air: